Researchers engineer RNA-targeting compounds that disable the pandemic coronavirus’ replication engine.

 They then went further, engineering the C5 compound to carry an RNA editing signal that causes the cell to specifically destroy the viral RNA.
 With the addition of the RNA editor, “these compounds are designed to basically remove the virus,” Disney says.

 Cells need RNA to read DNA and build proteins.
-Cells have natural process to rid cells of RNA after they are done using them.
+Cells have a natural process to rid cells of RNA after they are done using them.
 Disney has chemically harnessed this waste-disposal system to chew up COVID-19 RNA.
 His system is called RIBOTAC, short for “Ribonuclease Targeting Chimera.”

 Adding a RIBOTAC to the C5 anti-COVID compound increases its potency by tenfold, Disney says.
 Much more work lies ahead for this to become a medicine that makes it to clinical trials.
 Because it’s a totally new way of attacking a virus, there remains much to learn, he says.